 Alternates with Physical Education 308.
-Offered in 1944-1945.
+Not offered in 1945-1946.

-308. Corrective Physical Education.
+308. CORRECTIVE PHYSICAL EDUCATION.

 The course is designed to give students practice in orthopedic examination; to help detect reconstruction problems and be able to carry out a program in correctives under the supervision of an orthopedist.